Below is the parent manual in it's entirety. You may also view as a PDF for offline viewing and printing.

-The amount of funding that is allocated in the ES's budget for use to deliver the student's educational plan is based on the ADA calendar the state goes by to appropriate school funds.
-The IF amount is prorated and differs depending upon the student's enrollment date.
+The amount of instructional funding that is allocated in the ES's budget for use to deliver the student's educational plan is based on the ADA calendar the state goes by to appropriate school instructional funds.
+The instructional funding amount is prorated and differs depending upon the student's enrollment date.

 6.6.1 Management of Educational Instructional Funds

 Each Education Specialist has the responsibility of being aware of expenses incurred to meet the educational needs and choices of each enrolled student assigned to them.
 Sibling IF funds are posted and tracked as a family budget under the family name under the name of the ES.
 It is the responsibility of the ES to stay within the overall budget for each family.
 There may be times when an ES spends more on one sibling's educational plan than another within the same family.
 This is acceptable as long as the family's overall budget is not exceeded.
 Information about the ES expenditure of instructional funds is public information and should be shared with any interested party upon request.

 The parent and the ES work in cooperation to determine the best use of allocated funds in order to produce the maximum possible in terms of student learning.
 At no time should this funding be spent indiscriminately by any person(s).
 The funds remain part of the school's budget and anything purchased with these funds remains the property of the school.
 School expenses are audited annually.